Do You Have to Report an Accident if You Are Not Claiming It?

 Below, you’ll learn how and when to report a car accident and the consequences of not reporting.

-While many people think that notifying the police after an accident is a personal choice, there are actually rules in place about reporting.
-In fact, each Canadian province sets a dollar amount for estimated damages that you can use to gauge whether or not you need to report your accident.
+While many people think that notifying the police after an accident is a personal choice, there are actually rules in place about when you need to report a collision.
+In fact, each Canadian province sets a dollar amount for estimated damages that you can use to gauge whether you need to report your accident.

-For example, Alberta and Ontario have set a limit of $2000.
-That means if the total estimated damages incurred by both vehicles involved in the accident are less than $2000, you don’t need to report it to the police.
-If the estimated damages are $2000 or more, you are required to report it to the police or to a collision reporting center.
+For example, in the state of Ontario there is a set a limit of $2000.
+That means if you are in a car accident in Ontario and the total estimated damages incurred by both vehicles involved in the accident is more than $2000 or there were injuries you are required to report it to the police or to a collision reporting center.
+If the damages are less than $2000 and there are no injuries, you don’t need to report it to the police.

-What many people don’t know is that if you don’t report an accident and it is required by law that you do so, the police can charge you with leaving the scene.
+What many people don’t know is that if you don’t report an accident, and it is required by law that you do so, the police can charge you with leaving the scene.
 This is a serious charge that can not only increase your car insurance payments, but it can also result in serious fines and jail time.
-Make sure you take time to properly estimate the damages that resulted from the accident to ensure that you’re behaving within the limits of the law.
+Because it can be different to accurately estimate the damages that have resulted from the car accident, especially because damages can include both vehicle and property damage, it is best practice to simply report every accident to the police where any damage has occurred.
+This way, you can ensure that you’re behaving within the limits of the law.

 Insurance companies require all involved drivers to report any accident, whether the damage is major or minor.
 Drivers often believe that they can pay damages themselves without notifying their insurance company, but it is imperative that you notify your insurer.

-If you fail to report a collision to your insurance company but the other driver involved in the accident reports it, you may find yourself in a sticky situation.
-This is because the other driver’s insurer will likely contact your insurer regarding how to negotiate the claim, at which point your insurer will learn that you failed to notiy them.
+If you fail to report a collision to your insurance company, the consequences you might face include: policy cancellation, increased insurance premiums, or possibly the denial of your claim if personal injuries or damages occurred.
+Unreported car accidents can also impact your ability to seek compensation because there will not be the proper documentation in place.
+This is especially true if the other driver involved in the accident reports the car accident.
+This is because the other driver’s insurer will likely contact your insurer regarding how to negotiate the claim, at which point your insurer will learn that you failed to notify them.

 It’s also important to remember that even if you pay for damages on your own, your insurance rates will go up if you are found to be partially or totally responsible for the accident.